 Nikon D850 versus Canon 6D Mark II

-The Nikon D850 and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in July 2017 and June 2017.
+The Nikon D850 and the Canon EOS 6D Mark II are two digital cameras that were officially introduced, respectively, in July 2017 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 45.4 megapixel, whereas the Canon provides 26 MP.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is notably smaller (12 percent) than the Nikon D850.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (88 percent) than the Nikon D850.
 Moreover, the 6D Mark II is markedly lighter (24 percent) than the D850.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D850) and the Canon EF Lens Catalog (6D Mark II).